tpaskhalis/tpaskhalis.github.io/research.md

 </div>
 </div>

-"Emotion Shift and Transitional Justice in the Balkans",
+"Emotion Shift and Transitional Justice in the Balkans"
 <br>
 with Denisa Kostovicova and Ivor Sokolic
 <div class="container" id="paper_8">